SerVB/kx-serialization-js-benchmark/README.md

 - A manual parser which uses `mapOf` to handle polymorphism ([ManualKotlinMapJsonDecoder.kt](src/main/kotlin/decoder/ManualKotlinMapJsonDecoder.kt)).
 - A manual parser which uses `json` to handle polymorphism ([ManualJsMapJsonDecoder.kt](src/main/kotlin/decoder/ManualJsMapJsonDecoder.kt)).

+## Running
+Build the project via `./gradlew browserProductionWebpack`.
+After it, open `build/distributions/index.html` in a browser.

+You will see 5 buttons, each launches its test.

 ## Results
 I use Chromium 78 on Linux Mint 19.3.
 CPU is i7-7700HQ.